Fall in love with snowboarding? We all do!

 I hope you like this snowboard length/width calculator and find it useful.
 It took me and my geek friend several months to put together, so the cost is huge (more than I expected) but it’s finally alive and I’m very happy that we made it.

 Well, a tool is just a tool.
 If you still aren’t sure about how to pick a snowboard, you’re always welcome to drop me a message.
-I can be reached via email at firstname.lastname@example.org or you can use this contact form to get in touch.
+You can use this contact form to get in touch.

 Again, sharing is caring!
-If you like this tool, please share it out to your snowboarding communities, I’d love to hear what other fellow snowboarders have to say about it.
+If you like this tool, please share it out with your snowboarding communities, I’d love to hear what other fellow snowboarders have to say about it.

 P.S.
 I’m about to leave for Japan soon, delay in response is expected but I do check emails from time to time.
 Enjoy the snow and the ride!